sebastian-software/prepublish/readme.md

 This generates a `mypackage` binary which is generated from the matching source file.

-Binaries are generally generated from one of these source files:
+Binaries are generated from one of these source files:

 - `src/cli.js`
 - `src/binary.js`